-In other words, they’re indifferent to relationship and life.
-They just don’t care.
 They choose to be thick and impenetrable.
-They choose fear over love.
-Or they choose fear over infinity.
+They choose comfort over love.
+Or they choose mediocrity over infinity.

 So this brings us to talk about fear of abandonment.
-Refusal to be vulnerable relates to fear of abandonment.
+Our refusal to be vulnerable relates to fear of abandonment.

 Vulnerability is beautiful.
 It’s real.